Georgia Martyrs: Biographies

-Veneration
+Beatification process

 The story of these friars was first communicated by Luis Gerónimo de Oré to King Philip III of Spain.
 By the 17th century, they were listed in many Franciscan martyrologies.

-In the 1950s, the Friars Minor of the United States began to consider honoring their deaths.
+In the 1950s, the Friars Minor of the United States began to consider honoring their martyrdom.
 Their work culminated with Raymond W. Lessard, Bishop of the Diocese of Savannah, approving the investigation of their lives and the manner of their deaths.
 He opened a cause for their beatification on February 22, 1984.
 In March 2007, the resulting documents were submitted to Rome for approval by Conrad Harkins, O.F.M., the Promoter of their cause, on behalf of the diocese.

-On January 27, 2025, the Holy See confirmed their deaths as acts of martyrdom "in hatred of the faith", officially granting them the title of Venerable, and authorizing their beatification.
-Their beatification date is yet to be set.
+On January 27, 2025, the Holy See confirmed their deaths as acts of martyrdom "in hatred of the faith", granting them the title of Venerables, and authorizing their beatification.
+Their beatification is scheduled for October 31, 2026 in Savannah, with the Mass set to be presided over by Cardinal Frank Leo.